 Get Professional Advice

-Home disclosures are an important legal documents and required in Hawaii.
+Home disclosures are important legal documents and required in Hawaii.
 They are mainly to protect the buyer from an unscrupulous sale.
 But they also protect the seller from potential lawsuits.
 If a disclosure is properly made, it's less likely the home buyer will feel as though he or she was not given the correct information about a major problem.

 That's why it's best to work with a professional real estate agent about what you need to disclose and what may be too much information for the buyer.